University of Oregon Libraries and Oregon State University Libraries Team Up to Teach First Library Carpentry Workshop in Oregon

 A couple of months ago my line manager asked if I would be interested in helping out at an upcoming workshop our Library was helping to deliver.
 The workshop was entitled Library Carpentry.

 Have a story of your own you’d like to share?
-For indiviuals, let us know.
-For institutions, submit your story.
+For individuals, let us know.